StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

   X(int w, int h){ //could do an init-list here
     //do some magic
   }
-  //or with a factory fucntion
+  //or with a factory function
   static X create_x(int w, int h){
     //do some magic
     return X(w,h);